blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/monk.md

 Select one of the following disciplines.

 #### Way of the Radiant Order
 You gain proficiency with longswords.
 You have been passed down an ancestral radiant blade, a metal hilt which produces a colorful blade of pure light.
-This weapon was   It deals 2d8 radiant damage on a hit.
+It deals 2d8 radiant damage on a hit.
 Given one minute, it can cut a door through as much as a foot of steel.
 The blade only works for those who know the Way of the Radiant Order.

 #### Way of the Fist
 Whenever you use your action to make an unarmed attack, you may now make one additional unarmed attack.